olid78/olid78/README.md

-👋 Hi, I’m Sodiol Abdullah Olid
+👋 Hello, I’m Sodiol Abdullah Olid

-I’m a Software Engineering student and Machine Learning enthusiast focused on solving problems and exploring innovative technologies.
+I am a Software Engineering student with a strong interest in Machine Learning.
+I enjoy solving problems, building projects, and learning new technologies.

+⸻

-What I’m Currently Focusing On:
+🎯 What I’m Working On:

--Machine Learning: Learning and building projects to develop expertise in intelligent systems.
+	•	🤖 Machine Learning: Studying concepts and building projects to understand intelligent systems.

--Data Structures & Algorithms: Strengthening my problem-solving skills for university coursework.
+	•	🧩 Data Structures & Algorithms: Improving my problem-solving skills for university and coding competitions.

--Enrokode: Growing my student-led software development company by delivering impactful solutions.
+	•	🚀 Enrokode: Growing my student-led software development company to deliver real-world solutions.

+⸻

-What You’ll Find Here:
+📌 What You Will Find Here:

--Front-End Work: Some of my previous projects in web development.
+	•	🌐 Front-End Projects: My work in web development.

--Machine Learning Projects: Practical implementations of ML concepts and techniques.

--Resources and Solutions: ML-related resources and problem-solving approaches.

-I’m passionate about learning new things and sharing my progress, hoping it inspires others to explore, create, and grow alongside me.
+	•	💡 Machine Learning Implementations: Practical projects to apply what I learn.
+	•	📚 Resources and Solutions: Helpful guides and solutions for learning ML and coding.

+⸻

+I am always learning, building, and sharing my progress.
+Feel free to connect if you want to collaborate or discuss technology!

 ##